mweagle/Sparta/docs_source/content/concepts.md

 ---
 date: 2018-01-22 21:49:38
-title: Overview
+title: Concepts
-description: Sparta overview
+description: Core Sparta Concepts
 weight: 10
 alwaysopen: false
 ---

 This is a brief overview of Sparta's core concepts.
 Additional information regarding specific features is available from the menu.